richardhenyash/artofnht/README.md

 ### Project Scope
 #### User Demographics
 * The primary users of the site will be comic art fans.
 The demographics of comic art fans are quite wide - male and female from ages 5 up to 60 who have an appreciation for comic art.
 * A simple, colorful and attractive design would fit this demographic.
-As the demographic is particularly interested in art and design, the site needs to reflect this and an attractive, vibrant and modern design is of high importance.
+As the demographic is particularly interested in art and design, the site needs to reflect this and a vibrant and modern design is of high importance.

 #### User Requirements
 * Visually engaging
-* Simple to navigate
+* Easy to navigate
-* The key information should be layed out in a simple and clear way
+* The key information should be layed out in a simple, easy to follow and clear way.
-* Resonsive design is required as users may be viewing the site on Mobile, Tablet or Desktop.
+* Responsive design is required as users may be viewing the site on Mobile, Tablet or Desktop.

 #### User Stories
+* As a user I want to browse comic art sites for fun and inspiration.
+* As a user I am searching for existing comic art to buy.
 * As a user I am searching for an artist to commission some work.
-* As a user I am searching for comic art to buy.
 * As a user I want to contact the artist.

-* As a user I want to sign up for news and new content from the artist.
-* As a user I want to browse comic art sites for inspiration.
+#### Constraints
+* Developer skill set - the developer is currently unable to develop an online sales capability, but this may be considered for future development phases.
+* The client is reluctant to create a social media presence on facebook, instagram etc, but does have an artist page on https://www.comicartfans.com/ which should be linked to.
+* The client has time constaints on the amount of work he can produce as he has a full time job.
+We discussed incorporating a Subscribe or Sign Up option, which would allow the artist to produce art and then contact a mailing list of prospective buyers.
+We decided not to include this feature in phase 1 due to the complications of storing email marketing lists within the constraints of the GDPR regulations.
+* The website functional features and background should not be to 'loud' or detract from the main focus of the website, which is presenting the artist's colourful and attractive work.

 #### Functional Requirements
-* The user will need to be able to view a portfolio of the artist's work.
+* The user would like to view a portfolio of the artist's work.
 * The user requires contact information to enable them to contact the artist.
-* The user requires the facility to sign up for news and new content from the artist.
 * The user potentially requires pricing information.
 It was decided during the initial stategy meeting with the client that pricing information would not be disclosed on the website, but would be provided on request.

-#### Constraints
-* Developer skill set - the developer is currently unable to develop an online sales capability, but this may be considered for future development phases.
-* The client is reluctant to create a social media presence on facebook, instagram etc, but does have an artist page on https://www.comicartfans.com/ which should be linked to.
-* The client has time constaints on the amount of work he can produce as he has a full time job.
-For this reason, we discussed and decided to incorporate a Subscribe or Sign Up option, which would allow the artist to produce art and then contact a mailing list of prospective buyers.

 #### Business rules
 * Copyright notices - all comic book characters are copyright of their respective owners.
 The copyright notice should appear on each page in the footer.